Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ls *.png
 ```

-Now let's say the pwd also contains JEPG files, and some end in **.jpg** while others end in **.jpeg.** Here's one way to list all the JPEG files:
+Now let's say the pwd also contains JPEG files, and some end in **.jpg** while others end in **.jpeg.** Here's one way to list all the JPEG files:

 ```bash
 ls *.jpg *.jpeg